 Play Environment Setup

-As with our FoIP feature, the environment you play in may effect the ability of the hardware to work effectively.
+The environment you play in may effect the ability of the hardware to work effectively.
 Look over this list to see if there are any play environment improvements that can be made to help the hardware work and track to the best of its ability.

 For issues specifically with the Tobii Eye Tracker 5 hardware itself and the associated software that are not related to or restricted to use within Star Citizen, contact Tobii for assistance.